idelsink/ampache-docker/README.md

 Follow the rest of the steps from the summary.

+### Plex backend

+To setup the Plex backend do the following:

+-   Pass an extra port while starting docker for the Plex backend pointing to `32400`.
+    For example add `-p 32400:32400` to the `docker run` command.
+-   Enable the Plex backend (if not done during the installation process at `System > Use Plex backend > Enable`)
+-   **Manually** go to the `login.php` page at <http://[ip]:[plex port]/web/login.php>
+-   Login with an Ampache account
+-   After login this page will ***NOT*** forward you to another page.
+-   **Manually** go to the `index.php` page at <http://[ip]:[plex port]/web/index.php>
+-   Link Ampache to an existing [Plex](plex.tv) account.
+-   Make sure that the extra Plex port is available outside of your network via port forwarding, if you not only want to use it locally.
+-   Now use the official or any Plex application to browse/play your content. (tested with the *official* Plex application on an Android v6.0.1)

 ## Available Players

 > Ampache is more than only a web interface.
 Several backends are implemented to